 This machine has a big thumbs up for me.
 It is high-end at a cost of £599 but unlike other brands, it comes with a 5 year guarantee which makes it a sound purchase.

-This post was a collaboration with AEG.
+This post was a collaboration with Euronics.
 All thoughts and comments are my own.

 I am an experienced Interior Stylist, Art Director, Consultant and TV Designer and have worked in London and abroad for the past 20 years.
 This website was started as a way for me to share my industry knowledge of current interiors news and trends, whilst having a behind the scenes glimpse of a life in the day of a Stylist.